 Hiring remote contractors in other countries such as Denmark is a great way to add to your company’s talent pool, without incurring the expense of a full-time employee.
-When you hire an employee abroad, it’s not really an arms-length relationship as you must find a way to enter the foreign countries’ employment scheme and run a compliant payroll.
-This is true in Denmark, where employee rights are favored and there are many expected entitlements.
+When you hire an employee abroad, it’s not an arms-length relationship as you must find a way to enter the foreign countries’ employment scheme and run a compliant payroll.
+This is true in Denmark, where employee rights are favoured and there are many expected entitlements.

 Here are some of the benefits of hiring contractors:

 - No long term financial/HR commitment by the company

 - Cost-effective when compared to paying employee benefits and entitlements

 - Contracting is a B2B relationship, outside of typical labour laws

 - A good way to give a recruit a ‘probationary’ period before hiring